 To apply for a Community Registered Design you must complete and send the relevant forms to the Office for Harmonization in the Internal Market (OHIM) in Alicante, Spain.
 You must also pay the application fee NB.
 OHIM do not accept cheques.

 You can also now apply online for a Community Registered Design through the OHIM website.

-How can Innovate help me register my design?
+How can Innovate help me register a design?

 Innovate can help design and prepare images for registering the design of your product.
 For more information on this see Idea Development…

-Innovate are able to complete the community registered design application for you, if you are having difficulty with this.
+Innovate are able to complete the community registered design application for you and help you maximise your protection.
 This involves completing all forms so all you need to do is sign and send on to OHIM.
-For more information on this, please call to discuss with one of our Client Managers.
+For more information on this, please call to discuss design registration with one of our Client Managers.